AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/content-fragments/content-fragments-markdown.md

     `>asdfahsdlfasdfj`

-Você pode ter aspas de bloco aninhadas.
+Você pode ter citações de bloco aninhadas.
 Por exemplo:

     `> This is the first level of quoting.`